 February is National Heart Health Month, and everyone needs a healthy heart.
 Unfortunately, the last several decades in the United States have shown a steady increase in unhealthy hearts.
 In fact, the Heart Association recently reported that nearly HALF of all American adults have some form of cardiovascular disease.
 That's 121 million adults!

-On a more personal level, however, there are so many other things we can do to keep our blood pressure normal and our hearts healthy.
+On a more personal level, however, we can do so many other things to keep our blood pressure normal and our hearts healthy.